azure-octo/dapr-apim-demo/README.md

 kubectl apply -f k8s/binding.yaml
 ```

-> Note, if you are making changes to the component you will have to restart the `event-subscriber` and the `demo-apim-gateway` deployments
+> Note, if you updated components after deploying the gateway you will need to restart the deployments.

 ```shell
 kubectl rollout restart deployment/event-subscriber